oeoeoe/GoodVibrations/How.md

 ## iteration 1

  The idea for Good Vibrations was born by compiling a list of sensors that a smartphone contains.
 Based on this list some ideation were pursued, such as brainstorming.
 The idea of sending and receiving messages based on vibrations were born.
-Following the ideation was a desk study to see if this would be feasible, studies point out that learning to distinguish words in morse code based on vibrations might need a lot of training, but it is doable. [**https://dl.acm.org/doi/10.1145/3402935**](https://dl.acm.org/doi/10.1145/3402935)
+Following the ideation was a desk study to see if this would be feasible, studies point out that learning to distinguish words in morse code based on vibrations might need a lot of training, but it is doable.
+[The study can be read here](https://dl.acm.org/doi/10.1145/3402935)

 **The initial description of the concept:** Messages are secured by being sent as a form of morse code that the recipient can feel by the phones vibrations.
 The idea is that the vibrations will be strong enough so that the recipient can feel the individual vibrations with their phone in their pocket, but not to strong so that the some one else could hear the phones vibrations.

 ## Related Work